 “A friend once told me that where the environment was concerned, one could either be part of the problem or part of the solution.
 Nonsense.
 No one is totally devoted to preserving the environment.To paraphrase Descartes, ‘I am, therefore I pollute.’
 The alternative to polluting the environment is to stop living; and then, as every Agatha Christie fan knows, someone still must dispose of the corpse.
 In practice, we all compromise environmental quality for the benefit of other desires—for wealth and convenience usually, but for other reasons as well, including the relief of human misery.”

-Now, 38 years later, I am even more convinced that I am correct.
-We could site many instances where things continue to improve, and the references I list name several.
+Now, 41 years later, I am even more convinced that I am correct.
+We could site many instances where things continue to improve, and in the references I list several.
 The giant panda was recently upgraded by IUCN from endangered to vulnerable status, because of the conservation actions of the Chinese people.
 The world continues to add more lands to protected status, especially today in marine environments.
 We continue to improve the nutrition of the world’s poor, adequately feeding two billion more people every day than we did two decades ago.

 Others also seem to be taking another look at our environment, replacing the characteristic pessimism with a more useful optimism.
 Technical improvements in almost every exploitative activity—please understand that exploitation of nature is necessary for human survival—is getting more efficient and effective, from agriculture to transportation to energy production and use.